OWASP/IoTGoat/docker/README.md

 ssh -o HostKeyAlgorithms=+ssh-rsa iotgoatuser@localhost -p 2222
 ```

-You may be prompted for a password.
+You will be prompted for a password when connecting via SSH.
+As part of the IoTGoat task, your objective is to find this password.

 #### HTTP Access